ranger-turtle/MakiStat/README.md

 First line of source code declares ```main``` section and the content before line containing ```end``` will be rendered in place of ```{{- load_page page_file 'main' ~}}``` line code in ```_skeleton.html```.
 Sections are not mandatory and can be skipped, like ```stylesheet``` section in this example.
-When section is not declared, MakiSei will leave empty place.
+When section is not declared, MakiStat will leave empty place.

 ### Default language data file specific to index page